AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/fundamentals/accessible-content.md

 #### Purpose - Captions (Live) (1.2.4) {#purpose-captions-live}

-This success criterion is identical to [Captions (Pre-Recorded)](#captions-pre-recorded) in that it addresses accessibility barriers experienced by people who are deaf or hearing-impaired, except that this success criterion deals with live presentations such as webcasts.
+This success criterion is identical to [Captions (Prerecorded)](#captions-prerecorded) in that it addresses accessibility barriers experienced by people who are deaf or hearing-impaired, except that this success criterion deals with live presentations such as webcasts.

 #### How to Meet - Captions (Live) (1.2.4) {#how-to-meet-captions-live}